reshape/reshape/README.md

     })
 ```

-Reshape generates a JavaScript template as its output, which can be called to product text.
+Reshape generates a JavaScript template as its output, which can be called (with optional locals) to produce a string.
 This means that reshape can generate static HTML as well as JavaScript templates for the front-end.

 ### Options